WojciechMatuszewski/programming-notes/web/react/react-18.md

 Me learning about new features of React 18.

+## The problem with tearing

+Imagine you have a global store.
+With _React_ 17 and down, you can freely use the store without any issues.
+You update to _React_ 18 and observe a weird behavior, where tree parts have different store values.
+What gives?

+The answer lies in the fact that _React_ 18 uses _concurrent rendering_ technique.
+The technique is about yielding to the browser – i.e., "pausing" _React_ rendering. **If an update sneaks in between this "pause," one part of the tree might show different values!**

+### Why is it not a problem in _React_ 17?

+_React_ 17 is synchronous.
+There is no way for an update to sneak in when _React_ yields to the browser because no yielding occurs.
+That is why you have not observed this behavior yet.

 ## `startTransition` API

 The `startTransition` API is meant to be used for **updates that can be deferred**.
 The most important thing to note here is that